sqlalchemy-filterset/sqlalchemy-filterset/docs/contributing.md

 ```

 ### Tests
-When adding additional features, please try to add additional tests that prove that your implementation works and is bug free.
+When adding additional features, please try to add tests that prove that your implementation works and is bug free.

 Tests require a postgres database.